emacs-eask/packaging/chocolatey/README.md

 ﻿# chocolatey-eask

-Chocolatey install for eask
+Chocolatey install for Eask CLI

 ## Modifying the package

-- Edit the `eask.nuspec` configuration file.
+- Edit the `eask-cli.nuspec` configuration file.
 - Edit the `./tools/chocolateyInstall.ps1` install script
 - Edit the `./tools/chocolateyUninstall.ps1` uninstall script
 - You **must** save your files with *UTF-8* character encoding without BOM.